-Peter (Subj.) threw (Verb) the ball.
+Peter (Subject) threw (Verb) the ball (Direct object).

-"Peter" is the subject, "hit" is the verb (or the action), and "the ball" is the direct object, which receives the action of the verb.
+"Peter" is the subject, "threw" is the verb (or the action), and "the ball" is the direct object, which receives the action of the verb.
+When the verb is active the subject (Peter) is acting on the direct object (the ball).
 Likewise when we look at Scripture we want to take note who is doing the action.

-"The next day again John was standing with two of his disciples, and he looked at Jesus as He walked by and said, 'Behold, the Lamb of God!'
-37 The two disciples heard him say this, and they followed Jesus."
+"The next day again John (Subject) was standing (Verb) with two of his disciples, and he looked at Jesus as He walked by and said, 'Behold, the Lamb of God!'
+The two disciples heard him say this, and they followed Jesus."
 John 1:35-37.
 All the actions in this passage are active since the subjects are performing the actions of the verbs.
 "John" is "standing," "looked," and "said."
 Jesus "walked."
 "The two disciples heard" and "they followed."